£

 [email protected]

-Once your treatment has finished, you'll have regular follow-up appointments.
-Going to these appointments is really important as it's where your healthcare team will check for any signs of relapse, or complications from your treatment.
+Going to your follow-up appointments is really important as it's where your hospital team will check for any signs of relapse, or complications from your treatment.

 The appointments can also help you adjust to everyday life again – it can feel very different once you’ve had ALL and your treatment has finished.

 In some ways, you can think of your follow-up care as starting during the maintenance phase of your treatment.
 At this stage, you’ll have blood checks every one or two weeks.
 Then it’ll be more like every two or three months.
-Gradually, your checks will become less frequent, until you’re only having them once a year.

 Information for young adults